maartenzam/interactive-publication/README.md

-# Data Visualisation Academy
+# Data Visualisation Guide

 ## Intro

-This repo contains the code for the Data Visualisation Academy, an online publication, knowledge base and education tool published and managed by the Publications Office of the European Commission.
+This repo contains the code for the Data Visualisation Guide, an online publication, knowledge base and education tool published and managed by the Publications Office of the European Commission.

 ## Developing